tradingstrategy-ai/docs/source/programming/setting-up-development-environment/dev-container/visual-studio-code-docker-dev-container-for-jupyter-notebooks.rst

 .. figure:: run-all.png
    :alt: img_1.png

+If you get prompted to choose between different Python versions, choose one in ``/usr/local/bin``.

 Now scroll to the bottom of the notebook and see you have updated results for 2022 - 2023: